paulhake/building_block_guardrails/lab_exercises/watsonx-guardrails-lab.md

 1. Open VS Code in the project directory
 2. Create a new file called `lab_exercises.ipynb`
-3. Select the correct Python environment:
+3. Select the Python environment you created above:
    - Press `Ctrl+Shift+P` (or `Cmd+Shift+P` on Mac)
    - Type "Python: Select Interpreter"
    - Choose the `guardrails-env` environment you created